Yakkima, Lakhdenpokhsky District, Republic of Karelia

-Yakkima (Яккима; Jaakkima) is a rural locality located in Lakhdenpokhsky District of the Republic of Karelia, Russia.
+Yakkima (Яккима; Jaakkima; Jakimvaara) is a rural locality located in Lakhdenpokhsky District of the Republic of Karelia, Russia.

 History

 An unofficial coat of arms, also used by Karelian heritage organizations in Finland.

 Jaakkima was originally called Jaakkimanvaara (Jaakkima's hill), first mentioned in 1589 as Jacon wara in Swedish sources.
 It became a separate parish in 1647, having been formed from parts of the Kurkijoki, Sortavala and Uukuniemi parishes.

 The Jaakkima municipality became smaller in the 1920s, as Lumivaara was separated from it in 1923.
 Lahdenpohja (Lakhdenpokhya) was separated soon after in 1924.

 As a result of the Winter War Yakkima was occupied by and ceded to the Soviet Union.
 Finland occupied Yakkima in the Continuation War in 1941, but the Soviet Union regained the territory in 1944 in accordance with the Moscow Armistice.
 Most of its inhabitants were relocated to the area surrounding Seinäjoki.